Pece17/IoTBeacon/README.md

 - sudo apt-get update

-Install Firefox browser because default browser on the server does not support for example GitHub
+Update Firefox browser because default browser on the server does not support for example GitHub

 - sudo apt-get install firefox

+GitHub is now supported by Firefox and writing GitHub README.md report can be done simultaneously with the server while configuring it

 # Updating server from version 16.04.3 to 16.04.6